 Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

-Before diving into specific courses, understanding when and how to book can save you hundreds of dollars per round.
+Knowing when and how to book saves you hundreds per round.
+Here are the strategies that work.

-Twilight golf in Scottsdale offers dramatic savings, typically 30-50% off morning rates.
-Super twilight (starting around 3-4 PM in summer, 1-2 PM in winter) can slash prices even further.
-You'll likely finish 9-18 holes depending on the season, and the late afternoon desert light creates stunning playing conditions.
+Twilight golf in Scottsdale saves 30-50% off morning rates.
+Super twilight (starting 3-4 PM in summer, 1-2 PM in winter) cuts prices even more.
+You'll get 9-18 holes depending on the season, and the late afternoon desert light makes for the best visual conditions of the day.

-The secret weapon for cheap golf in Scottsdale is summer.
-From June through September, when temperatures soar above 105°F, green fees plummet by 60-80%.
-A $200 winter round often drops to $40-$60 in summer.
-Early morning tee times (6-7 AM) let you finish before peak heat while enjoying rock-bottom pricing.
+The real secret to cheap Scottsdale golf: summer.
+From June through September, when temps clear 105, green fees drop 60-80%.
+A $200 winter round often falls to $40-$60.
+Book a 6-7 AM tee time, finish before peak heat, and pocket the savings.

-GolfNow, TeeOff, and Supreme Golf routinely offer additional 10-30% discounts on already-reduced rates.
-Many Scottsdale courses use these platforms to fill tee sheets, creating last-minute deals that can bring premium courses into budget range.
-Set up alerts for your target courses to catch flash sales.
+GolfNow, TeeOff, and Supreme Golf offer an extra 10-30% off already-reduced rates.
+Many Scottsdale courses use these platforms to fill tee sheets, creating last-minute deals that bring premium courses into budget range.
+Set alerts for your target courses.

-Weekday rounds in Scottsdale typically cost 20-40% less than weekend play.
-If your schedule allows, Tuesday through Thursday offers the sweet spot: lower prices, faster pace of play, and better course conditions than Monday (which sees weekend wear).
+Weekday rounds cost 20-40% less than weekends.
+If your schedule allows it, Tuesday through Thursday hits the sweet spot: lower prices, faster pace, and better conditions than Monday (which takes the hit from weekend wear).

-Many municipal and semi-private courses offer resident discount cards (not just for Scottsdale—often Phoenix-area residents qualify).
-Annual fees of $20-$50 can yield $5-$15 savings per round, paying for themselves in 3-5 rounds.
+Many municipal and semi-private courses offer resident discount cards -- not just Scottsdale, often the whole Phoenix metro qualifies.
+Annual fees of $20-$50 yield $5-$15 savings per round.
+Pays for itself in 3-5 rounds.

-Top 10 Affordable Golf Courses in Scottsdale Under $100
+Top 10 Affordable Courses in Scottsdale Under $100

 Price Range: $28-$79 (summer twilight to winter peak)